Least-squares finite elements for distributed optimal control problems: Abstract

 \section{Abstract}

 We provide a framework for the numerical approximation of distributed optimal control problems, based on least-squares finite element methods.
 Our proposed method simultaneously solves the state and adjoint equations and is $\inf$--$\sup$ stable for any choice of conforming discretization spaces.
 A reliable and efficient a posteriori error estimator is derived for problems where box constraints are imposed on the control.
 It can be localized and therefore used to steer an adaptive algorithm.
-For unconstrained optimal control problems we obtain a pure least-squares finite element method whereas for constrained problems we derive and analyze a variational inequality where the PDE part is tackled by least-squares finite element methods.
+For unconstrained optimal control problems, i.e., the set of controls being a Hilbert space, we obtain a coercive least-squares method and, in particular, quasi-optimality for any choice of discrete approximation space.
+For constrained problems we derive and analyze a variational inequality where the PDE part is tackled by least-squares finite element methods.
 We show that the abstract framework can be applied to a wide range of problems, including scalar second-order PDEs, the Stokes problem, and parabolic problems on space-time domains.
 Numerical examples for some selected problems are presented.